kedro-org/kedro/docs/source/configuration/parameters.md

 kedro run --params=endpoint_url=https://endpoint.example.com
 ```

-### Use parameters
+### How to use parameters

-Say you have a set of parameters you're playing around with that specify modelling hyperparameters.
+Say you have a set of parameters that specify modelling hyperparameters.
 You can declare these in one place, for instance `conf/base/parameters.yml`, so that you isolate your changes in one central location.

 ```yaml
 step_size: 1
 learning_rate: 0.01
 ```

 You can now use the `params:` prefix to reference these parameters in the `node` definition:

 ```python
 def increase_volume(volume, step):